-Seven UC Hastings Law students won a $5,000 grant to advance their proposal for protecting the belongings and dignity of people who are homeless.
+Seven UC Law SF students won a $5,000 grant to advance their proposal for protecting the belongings and dignity of people who are homeless.

 After making it to the finals earlier this year in the University of California’s 15th Annual Big Ideas Contest, students participated in a pitch contest.
 Their project was then selected as one of the top 15 winning entries.
 An awards celebration is planned for September 23.

 “This goes to show that our school prepares us to not only practice law and think like lawyers but to be innovators,” said rising 3L Zehra Jafri.
 “We can wear an entrepreneurial hat, as well as a software/coding hat, to help spur social change with respect to homelessness.”

 Jafri developed the proposal along with rising 3Ls Ram Bhadra, Bailey Maher, Kameelah Sims-Traylor, and Jagdeep Sekhon, and 2021 graduates Steven Balogh and Kelly Carson.

 It marked the first time a team from UC Law SF entered the contest, complementing the success of UC Law SF teams known for winning moot court, ADR, and trial team competitions.

 Dean David Faigman congratulated the Big Ideas team and their professors.
 “I am thankful,” he said, “for the entrepreneurial spirit that so thoroughly runs through our academic community.”

 The student project, called Belonging, aims to help people who are homeless by deploying secure wristbands that unlock storage units as well as scan and locate sentimental items.